Vandetanib (By mouth)

 - Stir the mixture for 10 minutes and swallow it right away.

-- This mixture may also be given through a nasogastric or gastrostomy tubes.
+- This mixture may also be given through a nasogastric or gastrostomy tube.

 - Do not handle tablets that are crushed or broken.
 Wash your hands or skin with soap and water immediately if you touch crushed or broken tablets.